DiogoGuerra/CheckWeatherAngular/README.md

 Simple weather app, build with Angular TypeScript

 # Prerequisites:
 Ensure Node.js is installed on the system.
-You can download it from 'nodejs.org'.
+You can download it from `nodejs.org`.

 ## Install Angular Cli
-Open a terminal or command prompt and run 'npm install -g @angular/cli' This way, npm is available to use.
+Open a terminal or command prompt and run `npm install -g @angular/cli` This way, npm is available to use.

 ## Install Dependencies
-Navigate to the project directory and run 'npm install'.
+Navigate to the project directory and run `npm install`.
 This command will read the package.json file and install all the dependencies listed there into a newly created node_modules folder.